elsa-k-donovan/Meme-Analysis/ReadMe.md

 - change tsnePath in file to that of your JSON which has your coordinate points and your image filepaths.

 > If any weird errors show up remember to use "Clean DEBUG" command.
 That solves most small issues.
+> If any additional openFrameworks error occur, open the c_cpp_properties.json file and make sure all paths are correct.

 ---